elastic/rally-tracks/tsdb_k8s_queries/README.md

 * Transmitted network usage per pod.

 The search request is sourced from Kibana Lens in the k8s integration.
 For each of this search request a template is defined in operations.
-From each template three search requests are generated.
-First with last 15 minutes filter, then last 2 hours filter and finally with a last 24 hour interval.
-In case a `date_histogram` is used in the query template then each of this variation uses a different interval.
-A fixed interval of 30 seconds, 1 minute and 30 minutes repectively.
+From each template, three search requests are generated.
+First with the last 15 minutes filter, then the last 2 hours filter, and finally with a last 24-hour interval.
+In case a `date_histogram` is used in the query template then each of these variations uses a different interval.
+A fixed interval of 30 seconds, 1 minute, and 30 minutes respectively.

 The k8s visualizations that run these queries don't run very often or under a high query load.
 Often these visualizations are loaded and then some time later re-loaded.
 This triggers the shards of the k8s pod and container data streams to go search-idle.
 However indexing always happen in the background.
 When shards become search-active again, a refresh need to occur as part of the search request.
 This track is designed to emulate this runtime behaviour.